 Shin attacks are unlikely to kill an attacker.
-However, bone fragments, torn subcutaneous fat, and blood clots can always clog blood vessels and cutt off circulation from that part of the body, resulting in gangrene and/or death.
+However, bone fragments, torn subcutaneous fat, and blood clots can always clog blood vessels and cut off circulation, resulting in gangrene and/or death.

-Attacks to the Achilles’ tendon could overstretch or tear the ligament and the surrounding muscle, leading to a sprained ankle.
+Attacking the Achilles’ tendon could overstretch or tear this ligament and the surrounding muscle, leading to a sprained ankle.
 Ankle dislocation is possible, as are fractures of the tibia, fibula, tarsus, or metatarsals.
-Any of these outcomes will result in extreme pain under applied weight, making standing, walking, or fighting impossible.
+Any of these outcomes would result in extreme pain under applied weight, and make standing, walking, or fighting impossible.

 The instep contains numerous small long bones, which are prone to fracture when struck from a lateral direction.
-To avoid injuring them, karateka kick with the balls of their feet, and not with their insteps, like in many Korean martial arts styles.
+To avoid injuring them, karate kicks make impact with the balls of their feet, and not with the insteps, like in many Korean martial arts styles.

-Stomping on an opponent’s instep is a common atemi in waza involving opponents grabbing you from behind.
-Crushing the instep literally leaves the opponent without a leg to stand on, since the foot is essentially a tripod comprised of the heel and the first and fifth metatarsals.
-Foot stomps should always be directed the opponent's instep, and not their toes because:
+Stomping on an opponent’s instep is a common atemi in waza involving opponent who grab you from behind.
+Crushing their instep literally leaves them without a leg to stand on, since the foot is essentially a tripod comprised of the heel and the first and fifth metatarsals.
+Foot stomps should always be directed to the opponent's instep, and not their toes because:

-- The instep's bones are longer and less supported than the toe bones are, making the insteps easier to fracture.
+- The instep's bones are longer and less supported than the toe bones are, which makes the insteps easier to fracture.

 - Your attacker may be wearing steel-toed work boots, which renders them immune to toe stomps.